Arlodotexe/strix-music/docs/cores/create/index.md

 We'll be following the above advice, and creating a `MyMusicSourcePlayableCollectionGroupBase`.

 ![](./assets/playablecollectiongroup-base.png)

-After implementing, replace the implementation defaults the same [as above](#replace-implementation-defaults).

 All core implementations are required to have a `SourceCore` property which points to the `ICore` instance that created it.
 This should be trickled down via constructors: